pawan087/w21_capstone/README.md

 ## Virtual Chat Assistant

 Chat assistants are more prevalent than ever now on e-commerce websites.
-Behind the scenes, a set of preprogrammed responses attempt to help users navigate to what they're looking for.
+Behind the scenes, a set of preprogrammed responses attempt to help users navigate towards what they're looking for.

 How I would do it: The frontend implementation of this feature would not be where difficulty arise.
 A simple floating component rendered on the splash page towards the right hand corner would suffice.
 This chat box of some sorts would temporarily store user inputs and pseudo-AI responses into a data structure that holds string values.
 From the inputs, I would attempt to parse through the information for keywords that'll allow me to match the user with what they're looking for.
 I believe the difficult arise in predetermining what sort of inputs to respond to and how.